UQComputingSociety/constitution/constitution.md

 ## 17 Special General Meeting

-17.1 The secretary shall convene a special general meeting by sending out notice of the meeting within fourteen (14) days of:
+17.1 The secretary shall convene a Special General Meeting by sending out notice of the meeting within fourteen (14) days of:
 * being directed to do so by the management committee
 * being given a requisition in writing signed by not less than one-third (1/3) of the members presently on the management committee or from ordinary members not less than double the number of members presently on the management committee plus one (1)
 * being given a notice in writing of an intention to appeal against the decision of the management committee to reject an application for membership or to terminate the membership of any person

-17.2 A requisition shall clearly state the reasons why such special general meeting is being convened and the nature of the business to be transacted thereat.
+17.2 A requisition shall clearly state the reasons why such Special General Meeting is being convened and the nature of the business to be transacted thereat.

+17.3 A Special General Meeting convened under this Section shall take place within one (1) month of the event in Clause 17.1 causing the Special General Meeting to be convened.

 ## 18 Quorum at General Meeting